2017 Ignite The Life Rally, Saskatoon.

 “We cannot stand on the sidelines and watch while our children suffer in silence.
 The pain of our children is our call to action.
 We are all responsible for the state of our communities, the health of our children.
 Acknowledging your responsibility is the beginnings of real change.”
 Leanne

-Sara is an award winning marketing maverick, entrepreneur, public speaker & community supporter.
+Sara is a multi award winning marketing maverick, entrepreneur, public speaker & an award winning community supporter.
 An immigrant from the UK, she moved to Saskatchewan in 2006 and is proud to be a Saskatchewanian.
-Sara is owner of S&E Trusted Online Directories Inc, a marketing agency and online directory company.
+Sara is owner of S&E Trusted Online Directories Inc, including Trusted Marketing Services a full serve Saskatchewan agency and and online directory company that owns –Trustedsaskatoon.com.
 There is nothing that satisfies her more than promoting and helping local reputable businesses succeed and achieve their marketing & business goals.
 She is committed to giving back to the Saskatchewan community and regularly donates her time and marketing services to local charities and non profits.
 As a big believer in women supporting women, she was on the founding board of The Princess Shop, is an active member of the event committee of The Little Red Dress Club and steps up where she can to help women and girls succeed.

 “YOU CAN DO ANYTHING!
 When it seems clear that your goals cannot be reached and it’s time to give in, don’t adjust the goals, don’t give up, just seek help and support…a different perspective may be all you need.”
 Sara